jessearmand/jessearmand.github.io/source/about.md

 A self-taught software engineer from computer and control systems education background.

 I am working as a Senior iOS Development Engineer at [Tectus Dreamlab](https://tectusdreamlab.com/) Singapore starting from 11th February 2019.
-It will involve application of machine learning, augmented reality (AR) in Civil Engineering, which starts at iOS which has improved a lot in this area since the introduction of ARKit and CoreML.
+It will at least involve application of machine learning, and augmented reality (AR) on the iOS platform which has improved a lot in this area since the introduction of ARKit and CoreML.

 I maintain my online resume at [Stack Overflow Developer Story](https://stackoverflow.com/story/jessearmand).
 Please take a look to understand more about my professional history.